srissman/email-sender-cli/README.md

 NODE EMAIL SENDER CLI

 1. Make sure NODE is VERSION 6 otherwise nodemailer will not be able to open a connection to the smtp server.

 2.	run npm install

-3. postinstall will run npm setup to create a .env copy of the sample-env file which you can edit with your settings.
+3. 	postinstall will run npm setup to create a .env copy of the sample-env file and place a copy of .sample-email-semder-cli-user-config in your home directory.

 4. Fill in the created .env file with your:
-	- email username and password
 	- email subjectline
 	- path to html file (will need images to have absolute paths)
 	- from address